Sumo Wrestling Tokyo Tickets 2026 Guide + Photos

 Although the arena is open all year round with a sumo wrestling museum and restaurants, you should try and time your trip with one of the national sumo wrestling championships in Tokyo.

-From what to expect at a sumo wrestling Tokyo tournament to Japanese sumo wrestling ticket prices in Japan, here is our ultimate guide to buying sumo wrestling Tokyo tickets in 2024:
+From what to expect at a sumo tournament to sumo ticket prices in Japan, here is our ultimate guide to buying sumo wrestling Tokyo tickets in 2026.

 There are six national sumo wrestling tournaments (the Grand Sumo Tournament) held each year in Japan, usually from mid January until mid November each year.